Biglup/cardano-c/README.md

 it ensures consistent reliability and safety.
 With its binding-friendly architecture, "cardano-c" aims for broad compatibility, enabling easy integrations across various programming languages.

 A practical toolkit for developers working with Cardano.

+Get the latest documentation at [cardano-c.readthedocs.io](https://cardano-c.readthedocs.io/)

+> **Note**
+> This library is at early stages of development.
+> The documentation is a work in progress and may not be complete.
+We will
+> actively work on improving the documentation as we progress.

 ### Features